moogah/react_redux_apollo_testing/README.md

 Here we rely on npm install to get all the plugins needed.
 Unfortunalty I've not found any one reference that explains exactly what you need, so for now all we can do is reference an existing and working `package.lock` file for the list of packages used.
 Take a look at `package.json` and search for everything that matches `babel*`.

-Once we've installed all these plugins and presets, we need to create a `.babelrc` and specify the plugins and presets we're using.
+Once we've installed all these plugins and presets, we need to create a `.babelrc` file at the root of the repo and specify the plugins and presets we're using.
 Some of the packages we've installed will be included as plugins in this file, others are part of the presets.
 Again, I don't have a concise set of documentation on the what and why of this.

 If you're interested in researching this further, here are some places to start: